Birsa Munda's grandson inaugurates 'Aadi Mahotsav' | Headlines

 Addressing the event, Union Minister for Tribal Affairs Arjun Munda assured that his ministry will continue providing support to the members of the Scheduled Tribes.

-Sukhram Munda, who came along with his family members from Khunti in Jharkhand, had been invited by the Tribal Affairs Ministry as a special guest to inaugurate the 'Aadi Mahotsav' organised by the Tribal Cooperative Marketing Development Federation Limited (TRIFED).
+Sukhram Munda, who arrived here with his family members from Khunti in Jharkhand, had been invited by the Tribal Affairs Ministry as a special guest to inaugurate the 'Aadi Mahotsav' organised by the Tribal Cooperative Marketing Development Federation Limited (TRIFED).

 The 15-day festival comprises display and sale of tribal art and crafts, medicines, and cuisines and folk performances.